 - 2 ounces sugar (1/4 cup; 57g)

 Adjust oven rack to middle position and preheat to 400°F (200°C).
 Combine butter, coconut oil, sugar, salt, baking powder, and vanilla in the bowl of a stand mixer fitted with the paddle attachment.
-Mix at low speed to combine gently, then increase to medium and beat until light and fluffy, about 5 minutes, pausing to scrape the bowl with a flexible spatula halfway through.
-With the mixer running, add egg and continue beating until smooth.
+Mix at low speed to combine, then increase to medium and beat until soft, fluffy, and pale, about 5 minutes, although the exact timing will vary.
+Halfway through, pausing to scrape the bowl and beater with a flexible spatula, and then resume mixing on medium speed.
+Add the egg and continue beating until smooth.
 Reduce speed to low, add flour, and mix to form a stiff dough.
-Divide into twenty-four 1 1/4-ounce (2-tablespoon; 30-ml) portions.

 For the Cinnamon Sugar: Mix sugar with ground and grated cinnamon in a small bowl, adding more spice if you prefer.
 (It should taste very intense to offset the mild dough.)
 Roll each portion of dough into a smooth and sticky ball, then tumble in cinnamon sugar until fully coated.
 Arrange on a parchment-lined aluminum half sheet pan, leaving 2 1/2 inches between balls, then flatten into 2-inch disks about 1/2 inch thick.
 Generously cover with the remaining cinnamon sugar, creating a thick layer that will crack and crinkle in the oven.